erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 - large payloads and their motions
 - CMGs control motion by exerting torque

-The first point is obvious but requires us to extend the model from a point-mass to a distributed mass model (at least for the second mass i.e. the payload).
+The first point is obvious, but requires us to extend the model from a point-mass to a distributed mass model (at least for the second mass i.e. the payload/CMG plattform/robot).
 We will do this in a later section since the stabilization and controlled movement of payloads is one of the goals of this work.

 The second point can already be illustrated by the point-mass model.
 In @Fig:dp-oscillations-animation and @Fig:dp-oscillations we can see how for small angles and velocities the double pendulums position is close to a regular pendulum.
 But looking at the velocity and especially the accelerations we can see the interaction between the two parts of the pendulum.
 We can expect the impact of the lower pendulum to increase as we move to a distributed mass.
+As the CMGs exert torque on their platform this impact of the lower link on the upper link will come into even greater effect.

 ![Oscillations of a double pendulum at small angles and velocities.](./figures/dp-oscillations-animation.gif){ #fig:dp-oscillations-animation }